 2. Make Your eBook Pay for your Print Version

 I plan on doing my next how-to book as an eBook first, and if mildly successful with online marketing and JVs, then I will produce it as a beautifully designed book.
 There’s no point learning all this amazing design stuff if you don’t apply it, is there!
 Once designed, I can launch a revised edition with full colour imagery and easy-to-read layout.
 I might also find a partner, but it must be an independent voice.

 I like to create some income along the way of creating books.
 What about you?

-* Note: If you are trying to use Word for print book layout and DIY, then do not bother signing up for IngramSpark; you will have to use Lulu or Amazon CreateSpace.
-If you are using Apple Pages, there also doesn’t seem to be a PDF-X output setting, so if you don’t outsource, you will have to go with Lulu, Blurb or CreateSpace.
-Or come to me, I’ll help you with better book design for less.
+* Note: If you are trying to use Word for print book layout and DIY, then it may cause difficulties when opting for IngramSpark.
+There is a workaround by using full Adobe Acrobat PRO (and its Distiller) to get the required PDFx1-2001 file.
+If you are using Apple Pages, there also doesn’t seem to be a PDF-X output setting.
+So if you don’t outsource design, you may have to go with Lulu (high print charge), Blurb, or Amazon Print.
+I recommend using an experienced book designer or learning InDesign and book design yourself.

 3. More Ways to Make Better Book Profits

 If you want to get the most profits from your book, you might need higher-level publishing advice.
 Some examples include:

 a) Selling through your website with a pre-order (once it’s nearly complete), or

 b) Going out and selling the books at speaking gigs (a benefit is you don’t pay extra to put the books there), or

 c) Joint venturing with corporate partners.
 I believe the most upside for those who aren’t yet influencers is with c) joint ventures.